 - Despite it’s larger size, the cup itself is softer than the Diva Cup, but designed to have a thick rim to ensure no leaking

 - One reviewer says she got SIX hours of use, compared to one hour of an ultra tampon

 32ml or 1.082oz capacity

 - 30 ml capacity, great for heavier flow days

 - Smooth rim for comfort when inserted

 - Soft grip rings for ease when removing

 - Comes in two sizes, perfect for lighter and heavier days

 Go With The Flow

-Many women may have thought they had a heavier than normal flow due to the amount of times they had to change their tampons or pads previously.
-But when you use a menstrual cup, you will probably be surprised to actually see how little you bleed.
+You might have heavy periods and clots, and also be looking for the best menstrual cup for beginners.
+The best menstrual cup for heavy flow will have greater capacities, and still fit comfortably inside your body, while doing their job of collecting your period blood!
+Many women may believe they have a heavier than normal flow due to the amount of times they had to change their tampons or pads previously.
+But when you use a menstrual cup, you will be surprised to actually see how little you bleed.
 Menstrual cups come in different sizes and capacities, and the best menstrual cup for you will be the one that is most comfortable, and works with your lifestyle!